 The go-to spot for Manhattan chefs and fresh foodies is Union Square Greenmarket on the city’s Lower East Side.
 In peak season, 140 regional farmers, fishers and bakers sell their produce, baked goods, preserves, meats, seafood and cheeses here on Mondays, Wednesdays, Fridays and Saturdays.
 Make a meal of it — with the best people-watching in Manhattan on the side.

 Ways to save: Follow the crowds to the city’s colorful food trucks.
-Licensed and graded by the city (look for an “A”), they serve an ethnic smorgasbord in Midtown, Central Park, the World Trade Center and many other places New Yorkers congregate.
+Licensed and graded by the city (look for an “A”), they serve an ethnic smorgasbord in Midtown Manhattan, Central Park, the World Trade Center and many other places New Yorkers congregate.
 Then dig into an affordable halal meal, kimchi taco, lobster roll, waffle — or just a classic New York hot dog.
 It doesn’t get any more local than that.